 A neat feature of OIDC is that it can be chained.
 Your app can ask OIDC provider A for credentials, and this provider can then forward the user to another provider B to sign-in.
-Realistically these scenario is limited to 2 or 3 hops at most to avoid browser issues and latency.
+Realistically these scenario is limited to 2 or 3 hops at most to avoid browser issues and excessive latency.

 The technical concept behind all of this is called token-based auth.
 OIDC providers send back a "token" which is an encrypted piece of text that contains the requested data.
 There are ID tokens and Access tokens.
 An ID token is provided after the OIDC sign-in process (which is an encrypted payload of claims as described above).
-Tokens can also expire and require another auth flow to refresh access.
+Tokens can expire and require another auth flow to refresh access.

-JSON Web Token (commonly called JWT) is a badly named but standardized way that these tokens are created.
+JSON Web Token (commonly called JWT) is a badly named but standardized way that these tokens are formatted.
 It uses certificate-based signatures to prove the integrity of the data payload.
-It's unfortunately bloated by the JS ecosystem but it has become the default standard across the web and works well enough.
+It's unfortunately bloated by the JS ecosystem but has become the standard across the web and works well enough.
 This format is also commonly used to send credentials to the backend or API from a frontend JS app without using cookies.

-I recommend just using cookies if you serve your frontend from a backend server that you also control since many frameworks provide strong security support for cookies already.
+I recommend just using cookies if you serve your frontend from a backend server that you also control since many frameworks provide strong support for cookies already.

 There are many open-source systems like IdentityServer, Keycloak and Ory for implementing OAuth/OIDC in your own apps.
 Providers like Auth0.com, okta.com, AWS Cognito, Azure AD B2C, Google Cloud Identity / Firebase Auth let you offload the security to save time and effort.

 For a more in-depth walkthrough, Okta has one of the best videos covering OAuth 2.0 and OpenID Connect: